-In many cases, constraints can be converted towards an unconstrained optimization problem with the help of penalty functions.
+In many cases, constraints can be converted towards an unconstrained optimization problem with the help of penalty functions, that can be defined in the post processing formula editor.
+The distance function is a powerful function in the formula editor to consider collision during an optimization or to constrain a node to a non-rectangular region.